Encephalitis in Dogs

 • Blindness

-First, we always need to do a neurological exam.
-Since other neurological conditions can cause similar symptoms, we need the exam and additional testing to help us narrow down possible causes.
+Encephalitis can be suspected based on age, breed, history, clinical signs, and a neurological examination.
+However, since other neurological conditions can cause similar symptoms, we need additional testing to help us narrow down possible causes.

 • An MRI is the best way to safely look at your dog's brain.
 This allows us to diagnose encephalitis and/or rule out other possible causes of your dog's symptoms.
-MRI will also tell us the extent and severity of the inflammation.
-Finally, it will also tell us if a spinal tap is possible/safe for your pet.
+MRI will also show us the extent and severity of the inflammation.
+Finally, MRI will tell us if a spinal tap is safe for your pet.

-• A CSF analysis (spinal tap) is often necessary in patients with signs compatible with encephalitis.
-We only perform a CSF analysis if absolutely necessary.
+• CSF analysis (spinal tap) is often necessary in patients with signs compatible with encephalitis.
+With encephalitis the analysis may show an elevated nucleated cell count (pleocytosis) with increased protein levels.
+We will only perform a CSF analysis if absolutely necessary.

 Finding a Treatment